sksunkai0505/KaiSun0505.github.io/_pages/cv.md

 Education
 -----
 **Syracuse University**\
-2015 - 2020 : Ph.D. in Mechanical and Aerospace Engineering  a focus on Operations Research, College of Engineering and Computer Science.\
+2015 - 2020 : Ph.D. in Mechanical and Aerospace Engineering  a focus on **Operations Research**, College of Engineering and Computer Science.\
-2013 - 2015 : M.S.  in Mechanical and Aerospace Engineering, College of Engineering and Computer Science.\
+2013 - 2015 : M.S.  in Mechanical and Aerospace Engineering, College of Engineering and Computer Science.

 **Hefei University of Technology**\
 2009 - 2013 : B.E. in Automotive Engineering, School of Mechanical and Automobile Engineering.